ssruoh/CI_MS4/README.md

 * Product category selection in navigation menu.
 * Product search functionality with the search bar.
 * Product pages showing info for each product.
+* Logged in users may submit, edit and delete their own articles for others to view.
+* Logged in users may submit and delete their own product reviews.

 **Features To Implement**

+* A Product Management section allowing adding, deleting or editing products for superusers without the need to use the Django Admin panel.
 * A star rating system to complement the user reviews.
+* More sophisticated means of filtering products, and a button to skip back to the top of the page.
+This would be especially necessary with more products.
-* Additional Profile page functionality - links to previous submitted reviews and articles for each user.
+* Additional Profile page functionality - listings of previously submitted reviews and articles for each user.
 * Overall more polished styling.
 Due to time concerns the front-end of the site is still rather bare and could overall use work to make it more appealing.

 ** **